9 UFO Sightings No One Can Explain

 A group of fighter pilots on a navigation flight saw seven objects shaped like disks or balloons hovering about 5,000 feet in the air over a field.
 As the jets approached, the objects flew off at what the air force pilots called astonishing speed, according to an article in the Finnish Defense Forces’ magazine, Ruotuväki.
 The incident is the only UFO encounter acknowledged by the country’s air force.

-These are the creepiest things ever found at the bottom of the ocean.
+Discover the creepiest things ever found at the bottom of the ocean.

 When the French UFO investigation division (called GEIPAN) released its records to the public in 2007, its website crashed from too many users.
 One of its most famous unexplained cases happened near the southern village of Trans-en-Provence, where a resident said an eight-foot oval-shaped craft landed on his property and then quickly took off again.
 It left behind marks, which GEIPAN confirmed appeared to have been made by a heavy object.